kwiecien/gitty/commands.md

 Create a new branch and have this branch start at the same location as the master branch:

     git checkout -b feature master

+# git revert

+The command undo the changes that were made by the provided commit.
+It also provides a commit message of the commit that was reverted.
+Furthermore, it creates a new commit to record this change.

+    git revert shaOfCommitToRevert